viamrobotics/docs/docs/manage/fleet/organizations.md

 ### Invite users to your organization

-To invite a user to your organization, click on the Org's **Settings** in the top right of the navigation bar*.
+To invite a user to your organization, click on the Org's **Settings** in the top right of the navigation bar.
 Then enter their email address into the field in the organizations' members list and click **Invite**.

 <div style="max-width: 400px">